dojo/framework/docs/en/stores/basic-usage.md

 const registry = registerStoreInjector(store);
 ```

-`State` defines the shape of the global store using an interface.
-It is important that everything inside `State` is serializable, as this improves performance and makes it easier for Dojo to determine when changes to the data occur.
+``State`defines the structure of the global store using an interface.
+Everything inside`State` should be serializable, i.e. convertable to/from JSON, as this improves performance by making it easier for the Dojo virtual DOM system to determine when changes to the data occur.

 > interfaces.d.ts